Phenoo/Talentplus-interview/README.md

 To deploy to Heroku, first create a Heroku account and set up a new application.
 Then, follow the instructions in the Heroku documentation to deploy a Node.js application.

-i used vercel, this is the live link: sultan-interview.vercel.app/
+I used vercel, this is the live link: sultan-interview.vercel.app/

+**Docker**

+Following the instructions in the Dockerfile

+we will first run the 'docker build -t project-name ./'

+then run the  'docker images' to see if it is running in our container

+then run the 'docker run -p 3000:3000 project-name' to start the app.

+Thank you!